Rishikesh travel guide

 11. Hot air ballooning

-With no age restrictions, this is the greatest activity for families to try in their tour to Rishikesh.
+With no age restrictions, this is the greatest activity for families to try on their tour to Rishikesh.
 It is also simple.
 Rent a balloon and fly about.

 12. Camping

-If you’re seeking for a getaway from your hectic life, camping by the Ganges can be your saving grace.
-In you tour to Rishikesh, there are already-built campgrounds that will let you unwind and feel like you’re part of the natural world.
+Camping by the Ganges can be an ideal escape from your busy life.
+On your tour to Rishikesh, there are already-built campgrounds that will let you unwind and feel like you’re part of the natural world.

 13. Ayurvedic massage clinics